TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 50/Psalms 50.5.md

 ---

-Gather my saints together unto me, Those that have made a covenant with me by sacrifice.
+"Gather my saints together to me, those who have made a covenant with me by sacrifice."